tbwoody/Notes/Programming-Languages/C & C++ Basic.md

 };
 ```
 Another usage for virtual functions is when we can't (or don't want to) implement a method for the parent class.
 Imagine, for example,
-that we want Student and Teacher to inherit from Person so that we can implement a common method such as assCouse(string s).
-Calling addCouse
-on Person, however, wouldn't make much sense since the implementation depends on whether the object is actually a Student or Teacher.
+that we want Student and Teacher to inherit from Person so that we can implement a common method such as addCouse(string s).
+Calling addCouse on Person, however, wouldn't make much sense since the implementation depends on whether the object is actually a Student or Teacher.

 In this case, we might want addCourse to be a virtual function defined within Person, with the implementation being left to the subclass.